Senate votes down voucher bill

 The measure has an income eligibility cap of $154,000 for a family of four.

-Sen. Julia Kirt, D-Oklahoma City, said about 95 percent of families would be eligible.
+Sen. Julia Kirt, D-Oklahoma City, said about 95% of families would be eligible.

 “This is a bill I passionately believe in,” Treat said.
 “It is a bill designed to give opportunity for school choice to kids and their parents.”